 In addition, every academic year the Graduate Dean makes limited scholarships available to full-time theology and philosophy graduate students.
 Again, please contact our program director to inquire about the availability of funding.

-You are also required to attend a Research Proseminar in the fall semester of your first year of studies, and pass a Comprehensive Examination.
+You are required to attend a Research Proseminar in the fall semester of your first year.